 Bob Robinson, Christians Meeting Hindus (Minneapolis, MN: Fortress Press, 2020).

 I do consider these sources, but my study aims to draw scholars’ attention to another option, that is, to place ressourcement theology and mission within the history of Indian Catholicism.
 Scholarship of Indian theology, therefore, will be confronted with two alternative views about the very subject matter of the book.
-For convenience, these may be referred to as the ”Indian” and the ‘”French” interpretations.
+For convenience, these may be referred to as the “Indian” and the “French” interpretations.

 Bibliography: